Antônio Callado

 Antônio Callado (26 January 1917 – 28 January 1997) was a Brazilian journalist, playwright, and novelist.
 Born in Niterói, Rio de Janeiro, Callado studied law, then worked as a journalist in London for the BBC's Brazilian Service from 1941 to 1947.
 Callado began writing fiction in the 1950s.
 His first novel, A assunção de Salviano (The Assumption of Salviano), was published in 1954, and his last, O homem cordial e outras histórias (Men of Feeling and Other Stories), came out in 1993.
 Quarup (1967) is regarded as his most famous work.
-Callado has received literary prizes that include the Golfinho de Ouro, the Prêmio Brasília, and the Goethe Prize for fiction for Sempreviva (1981).
+Callado has received literary prizes that include the Golfinho de Ouro and the Prêmio Brasília.
 He died in Rio de Janeiro, aged 80.